-The Company is engaged in investing activities conducted in Australia and derives revenue from both fixed and variable interest financial assets.
+The Company is engaged in investing activities conducted in Australia and derives revenue from income securities.

 (k) Share Capital

 Ordinary shares are classified as equity.
 Costs directly attributable to the issue of ordinary shares are recognised as a deduction from equity, net of any tax effects.